 1. BTECH Mobile UV-50X2 50 Watt Dual Band Base, Mobile Radio

-This BTECH dual band mobile ham radio is one of the first to introduce the dual sync mode.
-This allows you to display the channel frequencies and names of both bands simultaneously.
+This BTECH dual band mobile ham radio is actually one of the first to introduce the dual sync mode, which allows you to display the channel frequencies and names of both bands simultaneously.
 And with the channel memory feature, this radio can autotune to your preferred bands.

-This dual band VHF/UHF mobile ham radio also features more scanning modes that can start, stop and resume scanning easily, making usage smooth and efficient.
+Plus, this dual band VHF/UHF mobile ham radio also features more scanning modes that can start, stop and resume scanning easily, making usage smooth and efficient.
 Overall, it’s a reliable radio for any kind of user.

 2. BaoFeng BF-F8HP (UV-5R 3rd Gen) 8-Watt Dual Band Two Way Radio

 If you want a handheld radio rather than a base mobile one, this model from BaoFeng is a great choice.
 Like the previous option, the BaoFeng BF-F8HP operates on two bands.
 It has a VHF band that ranges from 136 MHz to 174 MHz and a UHF frequency band of 400 MHz to 520 MHz.

 3. Kenwood Original TM-V71A 144/440 MHz Dual-Band Amateur Mobile Radio Transceiver

-Kenwood is a well-loved name, and this mobile amateur radio impresses with a high power output of 50 watts and an impressive 1000 memory channels!
-The large screen can be set with amber or green backlighting for easy view.
+Kenwood is a well-loved name, and this mobile amateur radio impresses with a high power output of 50 watts and 1000 memory channels.
+With this many channels, Kenwood makes it easy to organize them by allowing easy naming of up to 6 alphanumeric characters.

-The 1000 memory channels can be stored with up to 6 alphanumeric characters for easy naming.
-This Kenwood best mobile ham radio is dual band like we mentioned and operates on VHF, UHF bands.
+Like the other models on our list, this mobile ham radio is dual band and operates on VHF, UHF bands.
 Plus, you have 144 MHz to 148 MHz TZ frequency and 430 MHz to 450 MHz frequencies as well.

-The front panel is also customizable.
-There’s also a digital code squelch that’s easy to use.
-However, what stood out for us in this Kenwood dual band mobile ham radio is you can use the Echolink memory feature (which can store call signs and node numbers to your channels.
+The front panel is also customizable and there’s also a digital code squelch that’s easy to use.
+However, what stood out for us in this Kenwood dual band mobile ham radio is the Echolink memory feature, which can store call signs and node numbers to your channels.
 On the whole, it’s a great choice compared to others in this price point.

 4. FTM-7250DR FTM-7250 Original Yaesu Dual Band

-Yaesu is a well-known name in the industry.
-This mobile ham radio supports both VHF/UHF frequency bands and is compatible with analog and digital CF4M, giving you more options compared to others.
+This mobile ham radio from Yaesu supports both VHF/UHF frequency bands and is compatible with analog and digital CF4M, giving you more options compared to others.

-The product is designed with three power settings ranging from 5 watts to 25 watts all the way up to 50 watts.
-The audio output of the front speaker measures up to 3 watts guaranteeing you powerful audio.
+When it comes to power, this is designed with three power settings ranging from 5 watts to 25 watts all the way up to 50 watts.
+But in our tests, the audio output of the front speaker measures up to 3 watts – also enough for powerful sound.

 5. Icom IC-2730A Dual Band VHF/UHF 50W Mobile Radio Transceiver

-It also gives you the freedom to control the device remotely with the Bluetooth headset.
-This amateur ham radio also has VOX hands-free voice control operation for convenience.
+But aside from the on-device buttons, you can also control the device remotely with a Bluetooth headset.
+This radio also has VOX hands-free voice control, making operation much easier.

 6. Radioddity DB25 Pro Dual Band Radio

 But this size means the screen is smaller too, but the 4 different colored backlights make up for it and makes things easier to read.
 Looking at the features, it offers some impressive functions including include dual band synchronized display, microphone gain settings, alarm, auto power-off function, auto scan, privacy settings and selectable power settings.

-Easy to use, program, and install, the Radioddity dual band amateur radio also includes a spare fuse and operates on an ideal frequency range (136 MHz -174 MHz / 400-480 MHz).
+This Radioddity dual band amateur radio also includes a spare fuse and operates on an ideal frequency range (136 MHz -174 MHz / 400-480 MHz).
 And with the 50-watt high-speed quad-band antenna, it’s powerful enough to ensure quality audio.